LeifHuenderML/interpolate/personal research/week1/week1_research.md

 ### Unanswered

-- If I am not mistaken, there is no data in America regarding malaria outbreaks.

 ### Answered

 - Is the microclimate data + malaria data + the yield data for the same locations?
 Answer: Yes, it is.
 The yield and malaria are going to be the output vector, and the input is going to be the microclimate data.
 - How much data are we trying to analyze?
 It seems to me that to build a strong predictive model, we will need much more data on yield and so on.
 Answer: More is better.
+- If I am not mistaken, there is no data in America regarding malaria outbreaks. :correct we are not doing malaria in the US we will find an area with a historical record of malaria and collect data from that area.

 ## Notes on Papers I Read